 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Lice is a contagious condition caused by a parasite, while dandruff is a skin condition that can’t be passed from person to person.
 Due to their different causes, life and dandruff require different treatments.

-Head lice exist in three forms:
+Head lice are contagious parasites that exist in three forms: